jimmc414/1filellm/README.md

 - Automatic copying of uncompressed text to the clipboard for easy pasting into LLMs
 - Token count reporting for both compressed and uncompressed outputs

+## Recent Changes

+- **2024-05-17:** Added ability to pass path or URL as command line argument.
+- **2024-05-16:** Updated text colors.
+- **2024-05-11:**
+  - Updated requirements.txt.
+  - Added Rich library to `onefilellm.py`.
+- **2024-04-04:**
+  - Added GitHub PR and issue tests.
+  - Added GitHub PR and issues.
+  - Added tests for GitHub PRs and issues.
+  - Added ability to concatenate specific GitHub issue and repo when GitHub issue URL is passed.
+  - Updated tests to include pull request changes.
+  - Added ability to concatenate pull request and repo when GitHub pull request URL is passed.
+- **2024-04-03:**
+  - Included the ability to pull a complete GitHub pull request given the GitHub pull request URL.
+  - Updated `onefilellm.py` to return an error when Sci-hub is inaccessible or no document is found.
+- **2024-03-19:**
+  - Updated for Sci-Hub integration.
+  - Added Sci-Hub DOI and PMIDs to test battery.
+  - Added tests for Sci-Hub downloads via DOI and PMID.
+- **2024-03-18:**
+  - Updated for Sci-Hub, medrxiv, biorxiv & xlsx integration.
+  - Added libraries.
+  - Added Sci-Hub integration via paper's DOI or PMID.
+- **2024-03-06:**
+  - Created automated testing README.
+  - Added automated self-testing module.
+  - Renamed `onefilellm.py` for automated testing (no number as module's first character).
+- **2024-02-13:** Added ability to ingest YouTube transcripts from URL.

 ## Installation

 ### Prerequisites